ANIM1001 The Darwinian Revolution

 - Details for undergraduate courses

 - This unit will emphasise the global impact that Darwin's theory of evolution has had on a range of human endeavours.
 The unit provides an engaging environment for understanding how evolutionary principles have shaped contemporary human populations and global human endeavours, such as the need to communicate through language, to feed ourselves, fight disease, design our everyday products, conduct business transactions, and fuel our artistic talents.
 The unit will also explore the darker side of Darwinism, tackling unsettling topics such as ‘scientific racism', colonialism, and the basis for human conflict.
 In doing so the unit explores the variation in culture and religious belief that is so important in developing an objective understanding of cultural diversity.
 Students will gain an understanding of how Darwinian principles can be used to help us understand our own actions, but also to respond to some of the biggest challenges facing humankind, including the loss of biodiversity, climate change and disease.
 Overall, students will gain a broad understanding of what it is to be human, in the context of evolution, in a culturally diverse and environmentally challenged world..

 - Students are able to (1) have a broad understanding of evolutionary theory and its applications globally and in culturally diverse contexts; (2) appreciate the multidisciplinary impacts of Darwinian thinking on a diverse range of human endeavours and how our own endeavours sometimes feed back into Darwinian thinking and theory; and (3) critically assess contemporary and sometimes controversial topics through discussion, online forums and through online resources.

-- Indicative assessments in this unit are as follows: (1) final examination; (2) online quizzes and activities; and (3) blog and contribution to Q&A. Further information is available in the unit outline.
+- Indicative assessments in this unit are as follows: (1) final examination; (2) online quizzes and activities; and (3) Report and contribution to Q&A. Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.